PaddlePaddle/docs/doc/paddle/guides/dygraph_to_static/input_spec_en.rst

 2.3 Support list and dict derivation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the above two examples, the arguments of the decorated forward function correspond to the InputSpec one to one.
-The decorated functions with arguments of type List or dict are also supported in Paddle.
+But when the decorated function takes arguments with a list or dict type, ``input_spec`` needs to have the same nested structure as the arguments.

 If a function takes an argument of type list, the element in the ``input_spec`` must also be an InputSpec list containing the same elements.
 A simple example as follows: